Why does the “common name” of my SSL certificate show a different domain name than mine?

 Technically advanced users who view the details of their Let’s Encrypt SSL certificate sometimes ask why the “common name” of the certificate doesn’t match the domain name of their website.

-For example, if your domain name is example.com, you might be surprised to examine the certificate in the Chrome browser and see that the “common name” of the certificate is example.org, like this:
+For example, if your domain name is example.com, you might be surprised to examine the certificate in the Chrome browser and see that the “common name” of the certificate is “example.org” or another domain name, like this:

-This difference is only cosmetic with modern browsers, but if it bothers you, you can get a non-shared SSL certificate (where the common name always matches your domain name) by ordering a dedicated IP address for your site.
+If the cosmetic difference bothers you, you can get a non-shared SSL certificate (where the common name always matches your domain name and the certificate does not include any other domain names) by ordering a dedicated IP address for your site.

 Copyright © 2000-2020 Tiger Technologies LLC